News Events

 Stakeholders include the wider academic community, patients and the public, health professionals and those who commission and pay for health or social care.
 In sum, it is all on the island of Ireland who can benefit from access to the best quality evidence to underpin practice.

-The first phase of funding for Cochrane Ireland (included support for Cochrane courses and Cochrane Fellowships) was completed on 30 September 2017.
+The first phase of funding for Cochrane Ireland (included support for Cochrane courses and Cochrane Fellowships) was completed in 2017.